alwaysdata/documentation/content/security/bug-bounty.en.md

 *Any report sent by email or through our support interface will be rejected.*

 Our analysis is always based on worst case exploitation of the vulnerability, as is the reward we pay.

-- Time to first response: 2 business days or less.
-- Time to triage: 3 business days or less.

 We are continuously working to evolve our bug bounty program.
 We aim to respond to incoming submissions as quickly as possible and make every effort to have bugs fixed within 10 days of being triaged.
 Rewards will be paid when patch is applied.